CodingIsBliss/KuduLiteWiki/Diagnostic-Log-Stream-V2.md

   }
 }
 ```
-The log file rolls over when the size of it reaches a certain size.
-If that happens, the `nextToken` field is ignored and the reading starts from the start.
+The log file rolls over when the size of it reaches a certain threshold.
+If that happens, the `nextToken` field is ignored and the reading starts from the beginning.
 The output would be in the following format -
 ```
 {
   {"nextToken": {nextToken}},